Ichigo Kurosaki: Critical response

 Ichigo's development during the Rescue arc in which he sets to save Rukia Kuchiki from being executed have been praised by ANN's Theron Martin.
 He praised the scenes in which Ichigo manages to stop Rukia's execution and his subsequent demonstration of his Bankai as one of the "eminently satisfying landmark moments in the series".
 Wired News's Corrina Lawson stated that she liked Ichigo's strong sense of responsibility, and commented it was one of the reasons of the series' popularity.
 However, the early dynamic between Ichigo and Rukia was the subject of criticism as Film School Rejects was disappointed that the latter was reduced from a strong Soul Reaper into a weak supporting character as the former becomes the lead character with her powers.
 Anime News Network criticized the handling of how Ichigo faced off his biggest nemesis in the following arcs, Aizen and Ginjou.
 While the former was seen as anticlimactic and might have given the series a proper ending, the latter instead made no impact to his character despite their misrelationship caused by Ginjou's plans.
 Similarly, for the final fight in the manga between Ichigo and his allies against Yhwach for lacking any entertainment, giving a rushed feeling due to all characters assisting him briefly and how Ichigo became able to wield powers of every type of character in the process.
+Comic Book Resources noted a common complaint the fandom has had about Ichigo is that he is overpowered, constantly gaining new powers with ease.
+With the final story arc, it was revealed that two of the biggest villains were behind his birth, which divided the fandom in regards to whether or not Ichigo being overpowered was rewarding or just.

-During the serialization of the manga, Tite Kubo said he received a letter from a reader who decided to name his son "Ichigo".
+During the serialization of the manga, Tite Kubo said he received a letter from a reader who decided to name his son Ichigo.
 This brought joy as well as fear to the manga artist due to how his work influenced other people.
 While feeling that he also made a good manga during this comment, Kubo decided to work more on the character in hopes that once the real Ichigo grows up, he would feel proud with his name.